 Roll the elk onto the opposite side and repeat the shoulder

-the head to separate it from the body and leave the top
+Twist the head to separate it from the body and leave

-section of the cape attached for the taxidermist.
-Pack out
+the top section of the cape attached for the taxidermist.

-after the animal expires.
-Leaving the animal intact adds
+immediately after the animal expires.
+Leaving the animal

-heat to the cape and meat.
-The heat causes hair loss and
+intact adds heat to the cape and meat.
+The heat causes

 Please be aware that all wild game must be accompanied

 with the proper documentation of the legality of

 the harvest.
 Note: All wild game orders are processed separately.
 Standard